 - Electrophoresis “album”: We are pretty much done with this, but may add a few more now and then.

 - Bone marrow: Non-neoplastic conditions is the first, but we have now started on acute leukemia, chronic leukemia and other neoplasia.

 - Cytology “album”: Will be huge.
 These galleries have been made so far….

 - Different tumor types: “Discrete” cell, mesenchymal and epithelial tumors: Wright’s and Diff-quik stained images of these different tumors.

-- Different organs: skin, lymph node, liver, spleen, musculoskeletal system.
+- Different organs: skin, lymph node, liver, spleen, musculoskeletal system and neural tissue.